AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/segmentation/custom-segmentation.md

 When you're done, click [!UICONTROL Save] first, double check everything, and then click [!UICONTROL Save and Process].
 Remember that you will be unable to edit your settings for seven days when you save and process, as [!DNL Marketo Measure] is reformatting your data during this time.

+If you're a Marketo Measure Ultimate customer and have set your Default Dashboard Object as Contact, do not use the below two fields specific to Lead ([learn more here](/help/marketo-measure-ultimate/data-integrity-requirement.md){target="_blank"}).

+* b2b.personStatus
+* b2b.isConverted

 **How do I save the generated reports?**

 You cannot save the generated reports directly in the user interface.
 However, [!DNL Marketo Measure] saves the segment names in the URL so you can keep a record of each report by bookmarking the page.